ronbentley1/ARDUINO-External-Interrupt-Framework/README.md

 # ARDUINO-Interrupt-Framework
-A repository for haolding end users code and guides for implementing ARDUINO Interrupt Framework
+A repository for holding end users code and guides for implementing ARDUINO Interrupt Framework

  * This is a framework that can be used to manage and process any number of external
  * interrupts, from 1 up to the maximum number supported by the ARDUINO microcontroller.